hubvue/json2type/README.md

 # json2type
-convert JSON of a specific format to a type structure(Typescript type or Go struct)
+convert JSON of a specific format to a type structure(Typescript type or more)